-This URL (or web address) is 118 characters long, but Twitter limits posts to just 140 characters.
-That only leaves 22 characters to say something about the link!
+This URL (or web address) is 118 characters long, but Twitter limits posts to just 280 characters.
+That doesn't leave many characters to say something about the link!
 Luckily, there is an easy solution: URL shorteners.

 A URL shortener is an online service that gives you a new, very short URL that is easier to share.
 It's not just useful with Twitter, but also with email, text messages, and any other situation where a long URL is unmanageable.